Oats Overnight Review: A Dietitian’s Take

 • More expensive than homemade

-To them out even more as a balanced breakfast, I recommend pairing them with some fresh fruit like berries or even a banana.
+To round them out even more as a balanced breakfast, I recommend pairing them with fresh fruit like berries, an orange or even a banana.

-Blueberry cheesecake overnight oats topped with whipped cream and graham crackers.
+Strawberry cheesecake overnight oats topped with graham crackers and strawberries.

 To bump up the protein even more, you can add 1/2-1 scoop of protein powder to any of these recipes.